Do you operate all year round?

 What time do the tours depart?

-As we travel along the beach and rely on the tides, our departure times are different each day.
+As we travel along the beach and rely on the tides, our departure times are different each day, and we only run one tour each day.
 Please refer to our departure schedule.
 You will need to arrive at Clifton approximately 20 minutes prior to departure time for check-in.

 Where do the tours depart from?